 We are all going to need to pitch in and do our part to help make sure that we limit the potential spread of COVID-19 via surfaces.
 This means helping with sanitization multiple times per day of campus areas traditionally covered by custodial services such as restrooms, lobbies, hallways, etc., as well as coordinating with custodial services as they transition to provide multiple daily cleanings in high-occupancy, high-touch buildings and classrooms.

-Learn more about custodial services COVID-19 protocols on the CPFM website (coming soon).
+Learn more about custodial services COVID-19 protocols.

 Depending on the particular worksite plan, individuals will be responsible for increasing the disinfection of their work areas and potentially participating in the responsibility of cleaning shared equipment, fixtures, common areas, high-touch surfaces and more.

 For students and employees working from home, cleaning and disinfecting surfaces as part of your daily routine can help further reduce the spread of COVID-19.

 Routine sanitization means cleaning upon arrival and again before leaving.
 You should also sanitize whenever you suspect a surface may be contaminated — whether in an office, lab or other shared space.

 - Remember to clean a surface before disinfecting it.

 - DO use gloves and eye protection when sanitizing surfaces.

 - Use an EPA-listed disinfectant effective against the coronavirus (SARS-CoV-2) that is compatible with your surfaces.

 - Follow directions on the product label.
 Disinfectant sprays and wipes often require a surface remain wet for a specific amount of time to before being wiped dry